TusharKesarwani/Front-End-Projects/Projects/The Snake,Water and Gun Game/Readme.md

 ## Conclusion
 This game is a fun and simple way to test your luck and strategy against the computer.
-It can also be used as a tool to teach basic programming concepts such as conditionals and event listeners.
+It can also be used as a tool to teach basic programming concepts such as conditionals and event listeners for the newbies.